 What does Solid State Relay do?

-How does a Solid State Relay work?
+Advantages of Solid State Relay

 BCH Solid State Relays: